timsolov/rest-query-parser/README.md

         url, _ := url.Parse("http://localhost/?sort=+name,-id&limit=10&id=1&i[eq]=5&s[eq]=one&email[like]=*tim*|name[like]=*tim*")
         q, _ := rqp.NewParse(url.Query(), rqp.Validations{
             "limit:required": rqp.MinMax(10, 100),  // limit must present in the Query part and must be between 10 and 100 (default: Min(1))
-            "sort":           rqp.InString("id", "name"), // sort could be or not in the query but if it is present it must be equal to "in" or "name"
+            "sort":           rqp.In("id", "name"), // sort could be or not in the query but if it is present it must be equal to "in" or "name"
-            "s":      rqp.InString("one", "two"), // filter: s - string and equal "id:int": nil,                  // filter: id is integer without additional validation "i:int": func(value interface{}) error { // filter: custom func for validating if value.(int) > 1 && value.(int) < 10 {
+            "s":      rqp.In("one", "two"), // filter: s - string and equal "id:int": nil,                  // filter: id is integer without additional validation "i:int": func(value interface{}) error { // filter: custom func for validating if value.(int) > 1 && value.(int) < 10 {